Tomorrow is my 40th birthday. Gulp. It’s tough to say.

 - Cherish your spouse.
 I’ve realized that my kids will grow up and start their own lives and be fine without me… but my husband is who will be with me for the long haul.
 I’ve learned to spend time with my husband every day and we work hard to grow together in our love, life and spirituality.
 My husband is my #1 person.
 I love him more today than I did when I married him!

 - Don’t be so sensitive.
 I’ve learned that sometimes people say stupid things.
 Just move on and get over it.
 Don’t live life where every little thing triggers you to get mad, angry, sad, etc. And don’t hold a grudge.
 Who has time for that?!?

 - Own it.
 Don’t live in a world where you twist the story in your favor.
 We all make mistakes.
 Own it and move on.
 Those who love you will forgive you and move forward in peace.

 - Don’t be afraid of change.
 What I thought I wanted to be is no longer true.
 I’ve learned that it’s okay to change, grow and even start over at any age.
 As a woman, I reserve the right to change my mind at any time.

 - There is no such thing as a coincidence.
 The universe has a plan for all of us and will make things happen that were meant to happen in due time.

 - Don’t rest on your laurels.
 I’ve learned that you’re only as good as your last (fill in the blank).
 Never stop working hard to grow.
 It doesn’t matter what you did in your past – it only matters what you’re doing now.

 - Have a good relationship with money.
-I’ve learned to let go of money (10% of my income to be specific).
+I’ve learned to let go of money (10% of my income to be specific) and give it to charities important to me.
 The universe has a funny way of making sure your needs are met (and then some) when you live a giving life.

 - Lose the chemicals.
 I’ve learned that chemicals have little place in our homes, in food, and in our world.
 You don’t need a house smelling like chemicals to know it’s clean.
 Chemicals cause tumors.